threatgrid/ctia/README.md

 We also think the [Use Cases](doc/use_cases.md) document is a good starting point.

-Interactive, browser based documentation for the API is available once you have it running, at:
+Interactive, Swagger docs for the API are available once you have it running, at:

     http://localhost:3000/index.html